AARP Eye Center

 Reading the package insert isn’t the only way to find out whether a particular test is regulated by the FDA.
 You can also ask your pharmacist, contact the manufacturer of the test or check the FDA’s online database of approved at-home tests.
 (COVID-19 tests that have been authorized by the FDA are listed here.)

 Whatever method you choose, keep in mind: Even if you have a green light from the FDA, that doesn’t make it OK to bypass your health care provider.

 “Discuss any at-home test with your doctor or health care provider” in advance, says Kullgren.
 “While there are times when an at-home test may be a good option, there are other times when an evaluation by a health care professional would be the quickest and most effective way to identify risks for future health conditions or the cause of a new symptom.”

 Same goes for sharing the results of any at-home test.
-They “should be discussed with your provider to determine what, if any, additional tests or treatments may be needed,” Kullgren says.
+Kullgren says these should be discussed with your doctor to determine if any additional tests or treatments are needed.